Nylfmedli14/etsyDataApi/README.md

 ![Initial Wireframes](./pics/wireframe.png)

 The app was designed to work on mobile as well as tablet and desktop from the outset.

-The splash has a nice particle.js configuration for users to distract themselves before searching.
-Click to conjure up more particles.

 ## Live Site
 You can access Price Hound at https://nylfmedli14.github.io/price-hound/